MANVSim/MANVSim/server/README.md

 test may change your db setup for the local running server.
 We advise you to create a separate database for test-runs to ensure test isolation.

-Initially no test data are loaded into the memory.
+Initially no test-data are loaded into the memory.
 If you want to use sample data required for endpoint testing you can set a flag to your environment `LOAD_TEST_DATA` or change the boolean flag [here](vars.py).
 Additionally, the specific test-data can be modified.
 That means a patient containing a time-limited state-graph.
 The timelimit of the state can also be configured [here](vars.py).